 What is commencement?

 Commencement is a ceremony.
 It is an opportunity for you, your family, friends, and the PSU community to celebrate your accomplishment.
-Portland State holds 2 commencement ceremonies each year, at the end of the Spring and Summer terms.
+Portland State holds a commencement ceremony at the end of the spring term.
 Commencement should not be confused with graduation, a term that refers to the actual fulfillment of degree requirements and credits resulting in a diploma being processed.

 How do you determine if you are eligible for commencement?